 Key Work Groups

 College and Career Readiness

 The Network collaborates with regional entities to increase interest and performance in math, science and computer science.
 Initially, the Network launched the Middle School Math Project with the goal of improving middle school math scores.
 Project leaders identified nationally recognized programs that engage students in math activities and to provide professional development to teachers.

 Thousands of students and teachers in the region are taking part in various interventions primarily via Bedtime Math, ST Math, CS Fundamentals, CS Discoveries, AP CS Principles, CTE Cybersecurity, MiSTAR, Math Recovery and the Great Lakes Bay Math Specialist Program.

 The Employer Talent Pipeline Project encourages business and education partnerships with a primary goal of increasing experiential learning to enhance the regional workforce.

 The Network created a Work-Based Learning Toolkit to help employers, educators, parents, and advisors navigate the many ways to be engaged in various learning opportunities.
 The options for the toolkit vary from job shadowing to co-op employment and internships.
 Work-based learning benefits students, businesses, and the community.
 Any, business- no matter how large or small- can benefit from engaging students in these types of learning opportunities.
 Work-based learning comes in a variety of forms and can be short or long-term in nature.
 Work-based learning engages students and builds the workforce of tomorrow by:

 - Providing students “real life” hands-on learning opportunities in the field

 - Creating positive public relations and increasing awareness about local opportunities

-The Employer Talent Pipeline will work across industry and education sector lines to:
+The Employer Talent Pipeline work across industry and education sectors to: